openaire/openaire-catalogue-docs/docs/graph-production-workflow/enrichment-by-mining/affiliation_matching.md

 # Affiliation matching

-***Short description:***  The goal of the affiliation matching module is to pair affiliations with organizations listed in either OpenAIRE or ROR organization database.
+***Short description:***  The goal of the affiliation matching module is to match affiliation strings (identified in full-text PDFs or in scholarly databases, such as Crossref) with persistent organization identifiers (e.g., ROR identifiers).
 Depending on the data source, we currently employ two distinct methodologies:

-	* The first method revolves around affiliations extracted from PDF and XML documents, which are subsequently matched with organizations within the OpenAIRE database.
+- The [first](#algorithmic-details-of-the-first-method) method revolves around affiliations extracted from PDF and XML documents, which are subsequently matched with organizations within the OpenAIRE database.
-	* The second concerns affiliations retrieved from platforms such as Crossref, PubMed, and Datacite, and are matched to organizations of the ROR database.
+- The [second](#algorithmic-details-of-the-second-method) concerns affiliations retrieved from platforms such as Crossref, PubMed, and Datacite, and are matched to organizations of the ROR database.

-***Algorithmic details of the first method:***
+## Algorithmic details of the first method

 *The buckets concept*